 Two more shots fired—both skirting her head by what felt like more or less a centimeter.
 Then came the telling click, click, clicks of a gun with an empty chamber.

 “What are you?!”
 Petro stammered.
 “What kind of damned conducting is that?!”

 “It makes sense retribution-wise when using something this disgusting, doesn’t it?”
-She sighed, flexing her hand that was gloved with the conductor.
+She sighed, flexing her hand that was gloved with a conductor.
 “If you’re going to commit atrocities, you might as well start penance early and bleed for it.”

 Instead of answering, Petro threw the empty gun at her and chased after his female friend who had already started dashing down the alley.

 Omicron whipped her wounded hand in the direction of a stray pile of wooden planks and steel beams lying beside the wall to her left.
-The blood droplets splattered onto the items and coated them in an instant with a glowing white light.
+The blood droplets splattered onto the items and coated them in an instant with a glowing light.
 She guided those items with her gloved hand to form a fence at the end of the alley—blocking Petro and the woman from their escape.